top of page

 Amanda Whispell

-I joined the District in February 2023.
-I am originally from Maine, but I just moved from Pennsylvania to Virginia to work at CSWCD.
+I am originally from Maine, but most recently from.
+Pennsylvania.
+I moved to Virginia in 2023 – the same year I joined the District.
 I have my Bachelor of Science in marine biology and my doctorate in entomology.
-After completing my PhD, I spent a few years teaching organismal biology courses to undergraduate students.
-It was while teaching where I learned how much I love science outreach and public education.
 I am also the editor-in-chief of a small journal for the Dragonfly Society of the Americas, as my research is on dragonflies.
+After completing my PhD at Rutgers, I spent a few years teaching biology to undergraduate students.
+It was while teaching that I learned how much I love science outreach and public education.
 I love insects (invertebrates in general), photography, and artwork and I use the latter two to help me educate the public about the first.
 When I'm not working I enjoy hiking, photography, baking/cooking, and looking for wildlife.

 (757) 778-5348